mdaffin/disconnected.systems/site/blog/rust-powered-rover/README.md

 tags:
 - rust
 - raspberry-pi
-title: Using Rust to Control a Raspberry Pi Zero W Rover
 ---

+# Using Rust to Control a Raspberry Pi Zero W Rover

 Over the past few weeks I have been starting to build a raspberry pi zero w controlled rover.